jinglescode/time-series-forecasting-pytorch/README.md

 ```
 </details>

-### Training
+## Model training

-With supervised learning, the network learns by iteratively making predictions given the training data `X`.
+The LSTM model learns by iteratively making predictions given the training data `X`.
 We use [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) as the cost function, which measures the difference between the predicted values and the actual values.
 When the model is making bad predictions, the error rate will be high.
 The model will fine-tune its weights through [backpropagation](https://en.wikipedia.org/wiki/Backpropagation), improving its ability to make better predictions.
-Learning stops when the algorithm achieves an acceptable level of performance, where the cost function on the validation dataset is not showing improvements.
+Learning stops when the algorithm achieves an acceptable level of performance, where the cost function on the validation dataset is no longer showing incremental improvements.

 We used the [Adam optimizer](https://pytorch.org/docs/master/generated/torch.optim.Adam.html) [[paper](https://arxiv.org/abs/1412.6980)] that updates the model's parameters based on the learning rate through its `step()` method.
 This is how the model learns and fine-tunes its predictions.
 The learning rate controls how quickly the model converges.
 A learning rate that is too large can cause the model to converge too quickly to a suboptimal solution, whereas smaller learning rates require more training epochs given the smaller changes made to the weights each update.
 We also used the [StepLR scheduler](https://pytorch.org/docs/master/generated/torch.optim.lr_scheduler.StepLR.html) to reduce the learning rate during the training process.
 One could change to using [ReduceLROnPlateau](https://pytorch.org/docs/master/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html) scheduler, which reduces the learning rate when a cost function has stopped improving for a "`patience`" number of epochs.